ballerina-platform/ballerina-lang/ballerina-shell/README.md

 ## Modules

-The project is implemented in two base modules.
+The project is implemented in three base modules.

 - **shell-rt** - Module including runtime dependencies for ballerina programs generated.
 You may find the source code for this module [here](shell-rt).